-The primary thing about OKR is that both top management and the whole company are involved in defining objectives and key results.
-That’s why OKRs help you sync up with your team, move in the same direction, and increase each team member’s involvement as everyone knows how they can influence the achievement of a common objective.
+The primary thing about OKR is that top management and the whole company define objectives and key results.
+That’s why OKRs help you sync up with your team, move in the same direction, and increase each team member’s involvement, as everyone knows how they can influence the achievement of a common objective.

 The first thing you see comparing OKRs Vs. KPIs is that the last ones focus on metrics that reflect performance.
 They are indicators that tell if you are meeting company targets or not.

 It’s a way of keeping teams accountable and measuring company growth over time.